 Kiwis – how New Zealanders call themselves – believe they are living in the most beautiful country in the world and we agree!
-Everyone coming into the country and also locals should be committed to keep it that way.
+Everyone coming into the country and also locals should be committed keeping it that way.

 All our Campervans are designed to have a low impact on the environment and are suitable for wild camping.
 Each one has been tested and given the Self Contained certificate – a requirement for wild camping.
 “Certified self-contained vehicle meets the ablutionary and sanitary needs of the occupants for a minimum of three days, without requiring any external services or discharging waste”.
-Fresh water for drinking and cooking is stored in tanks and waste water is collected in the waste water tanks and can be disposed in dumping station facilities connected to a proper sewerage scheme.
+Freshwater for drinking and cooking is stored in tanks and wastewater is collected in the wastewater tanks and can be disposed of in dumping station facilities connected to a proper sewerage scheme.
 This is very important as you won’t present any risk to public health.
 Only certified self-contained campervans are permitted to wild camp.